cboulay/BCPyElectrophys/README.md

 ## ContinuousFeedbackExtension

 This extension enables continuous feedback of some signal.
-Feedback may be auditory, visual (a bar or a cursor), passive movement operated by a custom device we have, or neuromuscular stimulation controlled by a custom device we have.
+Feedback may be auditory, visual (a bar, a cursor, the color of a circle), passive movement operated by a custom device we have, or neuromuscular stimulation controlled by a custom device we have.
 Both the passive movement and NMES devices require another Python package that I have.
 I have not published this package because I am uncertain if it reveals any intellectual property.
 If you are